 Note: links to the above items are located on the left side of the screen.

-Additional information with regard to each of these steps is available by clicking on the respective links on this page.
-However, every situation is unique, and the various steps of the grant seeking process ranges from very simple to very complex.
+Every situation is unique, and the various steps of the grant seeking process range from very simple to very complex.
 In most cases, the grant seeking process should begin 6 months to 1 year prior to the anticipated date of actually needing the award.

 You are encouraged to contact the ORSP staff when you first consider seeking external funding.
 They can help answer questions you may have, and help guide you through the various steps, including the administrative review and approval process.